Sivaan66/Project---Pizza_sales/README.md

 ### Exploiratory Data Analysis(EDA) - Ran EDA queries to understand the data
 ### Business Analysis - Use SQL to answer specific business oriented questions and derive insights from the data
 # Dataset Creation
-## order_details.csv
+### 1.order_details.csv
-Contains data about the pizza quantities according to their IDs.
+Contains data about the sold pizza quantities according to their IDs.
 ``` sql
 CREATE TABLE `order_details` (
   `order_details_id` int DEFAULT NULL,